skaes/logjam_agent/README.md

 The agent generates unique request ids for all request handled.
-It will use [uuid4r](https://github.com/skaes/uuid4r) if this is avalaibale in the application.
+It will use [uuid4r](https://github.com/skaes/uuid4r) if this is available in the application.
 Otherwise it will fall back to use the standard `SecureRandom` class shipped with Ruby.

 ### Generating JSON